nightroman/FarNet/JavaScriptFar/README.md

 - Set up ClearScript V8 debug launch, see [VII.
 Debugging with ClearScript and V8](https://microsoft.github.io/ClearScript/Details/Build.html).

 To start debugging of the current folder session, use `F11` / `JavaScriptFar` / `Start debugging`.
+This terminates other debugged sessions, if any.
+Just one session may be debugged at a time.

-Then VSCode is opened, existing or new.
-Start the ClearScript V8 debugger there, now or later.
-Open target scripts in VSCode and set breakpoints.
+VSCode is opened.
+Prepare the session for debugging in VSCode.
+Open scripts and set breakpoints.
 Optionally enable breaks on caught / uncaught exceptions.

+Then start the ClearScript V8 debugger in VSCode, ensure it is selected as the current and press `[F5]`.

-Then run scripts in the prepared session.
-The debugger breaks on breakpoints, selected exceptions, and explicit `debugger` statements in the JavaScript code.
+Switch to Far Manager and run a script or command.
+The debugger breaks on hit breakpoints, some exceptions, and `debugger` statements in the JavaScript code.

 VSCode debugger is useful for examining variable values, object properties and methods, typing commands in the debug console, watching the output of `console` functions.

-`Start debugging` terminates other debugged sessions and restarts the target session if it is running.
-Just one session may be debugged at a time.

 ## See also